bids-standard/bids-extensions/docs/guide.md

 1. Help to merge the extension into the main specification (this will require converting the proposal to Markdown and submitting a Pull Request at [the BIDS specification repository])

-1. Create example datasets to add to the [bids-examples](https://github.com/bids-standard/bids-examples).

-    !!!
-Note
-        In some cases, examples for the BEP can be designed earlier in the BEP process.
-        This can help make things more concrete and make it more obvious what aspects of the BEP work and what aspect may need to be reworked.

 1. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator)